ktorio/ktor-documentation/topics/http-client_engines.md

 ## JVM {id="jvm"}
-In this section, we'll take a look on engines available for JVM/Android and their configurations.
+In this section, we'll take a look on engines available for JVM.

 ### Apache {id="apache"}
 The `Apache` engine supports HTTP/1.1 and provides multiple configuration options.
 To use it, follow the steps below: